 The achievements of Students for a Free Tibet show that nonviolent action does work.

 Pema was born and raised in London and is a recognizable face in the UK and Europe for her years of Tibet activism.
-As SFT UK’s National Coordinator from 2007, she helped develop and strengthen the Tibetan youth movement in the UK and Europe before moving to New York to join SFT International in 2013.
+As SFT UK’s National Coordinator from 2007, she helped develop and strengthen the Tibetan youth movement in the UK and Europe before moving to New York to join SFT International in 2013 as the Grassroots Director and then Deputy Director.
 She played a key role in the UK’s Olympics campaign coordination for the Beijing games and has organized and taken part in many direct actions around the world since, including in Beijing, London, Brisbane, New York City, Athens, Cannes and Geneva.

 Dorjee was born in a Tibetan refugee settlement in India.
 He graduated from MS University in Gujarat with a Bachelors in Economic and Post Graduate Diploma in Human Rights Studies, and developed his skills as a trainer at the Tibetan Center for Conflict Resolution before joining the staff of Students for a Free Tibet India in 2009.
 He served as SFT India’s National Director for four years, before joining SFT International in 2013.
 A keen strategist and media spokesperson, Dorjee has trained hundreds of Tibetan and Indian students through SFT’s Youth Leadership Training program.
 After graduating from the Lhakar Academy Tibetan School of Leadership and Change in 2011, he returned as a guest trainer the following two years.
 In 2016, Dorjee was elected as a Member of the Tibetan Parliament in Exile.